andyshuxin/huozi/README.md

 ## Author
-My name is Andy Shu Xin.
+My name is Andy Shu.
 I am a Hong Kong-based journalist and volunteer with a non-profit organization  [Co-China forum](https://cochina.org).
-I picked up programming since January 2013 and I am more ambitious than my capabilities.
+I picked up programming in January 2013.
 So please expect nothing better than chaotic design, horrible mistakes, and spaghetti code style.